developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 ## What's Next
 Now that you have learned how to perform Basic Scanning operations on your Symbol Android devices through applications without using Profile Wizard, let us try to understand the API in depth and perform some advanced scanning.
 So in the next tutorial, we will concentrate on [Barcode/Scanning APIs](/emdk-for-android/6-10/api) in depth and use it to perform advanced scanning operations by creating a tutorial.

-## CONTENT BACKUP
+## Content Backup

-Once the barcode is enabled, we will call `read` method on scanner.
-The scanning API provides `read` method that starts an asynchronous Scan.
-The method will not turn ON the scanner.
-It will, however, put the scanner in a state in which the scanner can be turned ON either by pressing a hardware trigger or can be turned ON automatically.
-This is determined by the `Scanner.TriggerType`.
-The data notification must registered in order to scan and get the Scan Data.
+Once the barcode is enabled, the `read` method is called on the scanner and the scanning API provides starts an asynchronous scan.
+The method does turn on the scanner, but puts the scanner in a state in which it can be turned ON either automatically or by pressing a hardware trigger as determined by the `Scanner.TriggerType`.
+The data notification must registered in order to scan and get the scan data.
 The read request can be canceled by issuing a `cancelRead`.
-If a `read()` is submitted while another read is pending, the method call will fail.
-It is recommended to check whether a read is pending by calling `isReadPending()` before submitting a `read()`.
-A read() can also be submitted from within `onData` and `onStatus` events.
+If a `read()` is submitted while another read is pending, the method call fails.
+Therefore, **Zebra recommends checking whether a read is pending by calling** `isReadPending()` before submitting a `read()`.
+A read() also can be submitted from within `onData` and `onStatus` events.
 If called within `onStatus`, it should be called only when IDLE status is received.
 If called within `onData`, then checking for `isReadPending()` is recommended.

-	> Note: The `read` method allows you to scan the barcode only once.
-If you want to scan the barcodes multiple times then call `read` multiple times.
-Hence later in this tutorial, we will also call `read` in the `onData` callback method, which is executed every time a barcode is scanned.
+> Note: The `read` method allows a single barcode scan only.
+If multiple scans are desired, the `read` method must be called multiple times.